andreeadv/IntroductionToRobotics/README.md

 <summary>Homework #1: Controlling RGB LED with 3 potentiometers</summary>

-* __Technical Requirements__: Use a separate potentiometer for controlling each color of the RGB LED: Red, Green, and Blue.
+* __Technical Details__: Use a separate potentiometer for controlling each color of the RGB LED: Red, Green, and Blue.
 This control must leverage digital electronics.
+Components:
+** RGB LED (At least 1)
+** Potentiometers (At least 3)
+** Resistors and wires as needed

 * __Code__: